hull-graveyard/hullagram/README.md

 The steps below are tailored for Mac environments :
 Linux should mostly work the same.

-## Installing

-First, clone this repository :

-    git clone git://github.com/hull/hullagram.git

-Install [node.js](http://nodejs.org) (Only used for building the app, not needed for deployment)

-[grunt-cli](https://github.com/gruntjs/grunt-cli) as a global module.
-It's amazing so you should do it anyways.

-    [sudo] npm install grunt-cli -g
-    [sudo] npm install bower -g

-then install grunt and it's modules in the project's folder.

-    cd hullagram/
-    npm install
-    bower install

-## Running the app

-### To run the app locally, run:

-    grunt server

 -----------------------

 # Anatomy of Hullagram

-Hullagram is built around a the following apis available on Hull
+Hullagram is built around the following apis on Hull

 * [Activities](http://hull.io/docs/api/activities)
 * [Resources](http://hull.io/docs/api/resources/)